War of the Five Kings

 • Fall of Moat Cailin.
 Victarion Greyjoy leads the entire Iron Fleet of a hundred ships up the Saltspear to attack Moat Cailin.
 By attacking from the north, Victarion is able to bypass the natural defenses of the fortress and easily defeat the northmen.
 By capturing Moat Cailin, the Greyjoys control the route home for the Stark host, stranding Robb in the riverlands and allowing Balon to execute the rest of his plan.[54][55][56]

 • Harrying of the Stony Shore.
 Theon Greyjoy, under the supervision of Aeron Greyjoy and Dagmer Cleftjaw, leads eight ships along the Stony Shore to burn fishing villages and take salt wives.[50]
-These raids prompt Leobald Tallhart to send Benfred Tallhart and his Wild Hares to go deal with them.[55]
-Theon and his men ambush them, killing all but Tallhart in battle.
-Tallhart is later killed by drowning as a sacrifice to the Drowned God on Aeron's insistence.
-The only ironborn to die is Todric, whom Theon accidentally kills after the battle.
+These raids prompt Leobald Tallhart to send Benfred Tallhart and his Wild Hares to go deal with them.[58]
+Theon and his men ambush them, killing all but Benfred in battle.
+Benfred is then drowned as a sacrifice to the Drowned God on Aeron's insistence.
 Feeling the insignificant raids he has been ordered to carry out are beneath him, Theon devises a new plan.
-He gives Aeron six longships to continue the raiding and sends Dagmer with most of the remaining men to besiege Torrhen's Square, knowing that this attack will draw the levies from Winterfell so that the castle will be defenseless.[56]
+He gives Aeron six longships to continue the raiding and sends Dagmer with most of the remaining men to besiege Torrhen's Square, knowing that this attack will draw the levies from Winterfell so that the castle will be defenseless.[59]

 • Fight at Torrhen's Square.
 On Theon's orders, Dagmer Cleftjaw besieges the small keep of Torrhen's Square in a ruse to draw out Ser Rodrik Cassel and the household guard of Winterfell.[59]
 As planned, Leobald Tallhart requests aid and Rodrik arrives as planned with six hundred men, as does Cley Cerwyn with another three hundred.[54]
 Rodrik has the advantage of familiar ground and the ironborn are not disciplined enough to stand a charge by mounted horsemen.
 Dagmer and his ironmen are easily defeated and driven back to the Stony Shore.[60]